LAStools/LAStools/bin/lascontrol_README.txt

   with the '-adjust_z' command switch and should go hand in hand with specifying where the output should go with '-odir ...' or '-odix ...'

+  Especially for the '-adjust_z' it is sometimes useful to not let all control points contribute to the error calculation.
+Via the options '-cp_ignore_diff_above 1.5' and '-cp_ignore_diff_below -0.5' it is possible to ignore control points that are too high or too low above the LiDAR from the calculation that also computes the average error.

   Please license from martin.isenburg@rapidlasso.com to use lascontrol commercially.